martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Christopher Fletcher's Guide on Personal Statements](http://cwfletcher.net/Pages/SoP.php) - This guide includes his personal statements as well.
 He has shared some more advice articles [here](http://cwfletcher.net/Pages/Thoughts.php).

+* [Noah Smith's Advice](https://homes.cs.washington.edu/~nasmith/advice.html) - A post-selection article summing up the factors one should consider while choosing between graduate schools (post-selection).
+This article advises against using college rankings and focussing on the prospective advisors instead.
+Noah Smith has also written some advice for undergraduates considering graduate school [here](https://homes.cs.washington.edu/~nasmith/undergrads.html).

 ### PhD Experiences

 * [Philip Guo's Experience](http://www.pgbovine.net/PhD-memoir/pguo-PhD-grind.pdf) (*PhD Grind*) - A first hand account of Phillip Guo's experience completing a PhD in Computer Science.
 This article describes (in utmost detail) the highs and lows during a PhD in Computer Science, and ends with a few reasons describing why a PhD might be worth it.
 A **must-read** if you are confused between an MS and a PhD.

 * [Jean Yang's Experience](http://jxyzabc.blogspot.com/2016/02/my-phd-abridged.html)

-### Choosing Correct Graduate School

-* [Noah Smith's Advice](https://homes.cs.washington.edu/~nasmith/advice.html) - A post-selection article summing up the factors one should consider while choosing between graduate schools.
-This is geared towards PhD applicants who typically spend 5-6 years at the chosen school.

 ### PhD Advice
 These articles are guides for having a more successful PhD (*after* joining a PhD program).